Walking the Tightrope of LLMs for Software Development: A Practitioners' Perspective: Methodology

 \section{Methodology}

-This study aims to comprehend the current industrial perspective on the impact of software practitioners adopting Large Language Model-based tools for SE-related activities.
-By employing the \textit{socio-technical grounded theory} (STGT) for data analysis \cite{hoda:2022}, we conducted three rounds of data collection and analysis involving interviews\footnote{Approved by Monash Human Research Ethics Committee (No. 44875)} with 22 software practitioners.
-Figure \ref{fig:STGTStudyMethodology} provides an overview of our study methodology.
+This study aims to comprehend the current industrial perspective on the impact of software practitioners adopting LLM-based tools for SE-related activities.
+We conducted an interview-based study with 22 software practitioners across three rounds of data collection\footnote{Approved by Monash Human Research Ethics Committee (No. 44875)}.
+We applied \textit{socio-technical grounded theory for data analysis} (STGT4DA) \cite{hoda:2022} to analyse the interview data iteratively.
 In our first round, we conducted six interviews with novice software practitioners.
-In our second round, we conducted interviews with thirteen novice and experienced software practitioners, resulting in the emergence of concepts and categories.
+In our second round, we conducted interviews with thirteen novice (n=10) and experienced (n=3) software practitioners, resulting in the emergence of concepts and categories.
 Finally, we interviewed three more software practitioners during the third round of data collection and analysis, with the aim of consolidating our findings.
-The supplementary material includes the pre-interview questionnaire, interview guide, STGT example, assumption list, and LLM capabilities, and is available online \cite{researchArtifact}.
+Figure \ref{fig:STGTStudyMethodology} provides an overview of our study methodology.
+The supplementary material, which includes the pre-interview questionnaire, interview guide, STGT4DA coding example, assumption list, and LLM capabilities, is available online \cite{researchArtifact}.